FOLFIRINOX

 Problems swallowing and breathing (laryngeal spasm)

 Oxaliplatin can affect your throat, which can make it hard to swallow or breathe.
-If this happens when you are being given oxaliplatin, tell your nurse straight away.
+If this happens when you are being given oxaliplatin, tell your chemotherapy nurse straight away.
 They may stop the infusion of oxaliplatin while they give you medicine to help with this.

 FOLFIRINOX can lower the number of red blood cells in your blood.
 This is called anaemia, and can make you feel tired, dizzy or short of breath.
-If any of these symptoms happen suddenly, call the emergency number.
+If any of these symptoms happen suddenly, call the 24 hour emergency number.
 If your red blood cell level is very low, you may need to be given blood through a drip.
 This is called a blood transfusion.
 Read more about anaemia.

 Bruising and bleeding